All Episodes

 There's just so much happening in terms of what I've been calling the shadow government of Obama, the deep state of Obama, that you really need to understand fully and completely what the hell is going on here, but it does get complicated in ways that I wish it wasn't so complicated.

-It was hard to my phone kept buffering, which was frustrating the hell out of me when this press conference was going on because I want to discover, I want to learn.
+It was hard to, my phone kept buffering, which was frustrating the hell out of me when this press conference was going on because I want to discover, I want to learn.

 And there are people that are way smarter than me when it comes to computers and hacking.

-I think I've watched Homeland in record time because I watch like three hours a night when I get a chance.
+And, you know, if you watch the series Homeland, which I'm so addicted to, and I finally started season five, I think I've watched Homeland in record time because I watch like three hours a night when I get a chance, deep into the night.

-Deep into the night, I eat my one meal a day.
+I eat my one meal a day.

-I have my vodka sitting next to me, and I watch Homeland, and you cannot drag me away from that television set.
+I have my vodka sitting next to me and I watch Homeland.

 I just love the series.